KrisChan33/Obstacle-Odyssey-3D/README.md

 # Obstacle-Odyssey-3D
-A Game project that I created in subject of CC6-Application Development
+A Game project that I created in subject of CC6-Application Development.
 Obstacle Odyssey 3D is a Free and Open-Source Obstacle game made with the [Godot game engine](https://godotengine.org/).
-Control your character in

 <br>
 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->